 Distrust of Others - A lack of faith and certainty in peers and other impactful members of a social network (government officials, educators, police, neighbors, and other children their age).

-Stereotypes – A simplified and generalized concept of a particular group of people.-
+Stereotypes – A simplified and generalized concept of a particular group of people.

 Social Justice – The dispersal of advantages and disadvantages to people within a society.

-ConclusionLimitations of Study

-Time.
-The actual impact of this project on students is difficult to measure partially due to the limited amount of time allocated for data collection.
-Due to time constraints, the data can only be collected from one class.
-A longer study may be more effective at reaching more students, thus uncovering impacts and picking up trends.

-Sample Size and Attendance.
-This project is working with a small sample size, which limits the reliability of the results.
-Poor attendance at this particular school is an added challenge for data collection.
-Our school works specifically with students who struggle with attendance, so surveying all students in the class will be a challenge.
-One way to capture more responses from students who were absent is to continually administer the attitude scale for at least a week.
-I will also email the attitude scale to capture students at home.
-This survey will be password protected to prevent students outside of this study from taking it.
-If necessary, data collection from attitude scales will be opened to a second week.

-Generalizability – Generalizability is limited to at-risk, over-aged students in the Genre Writing course.
+Conclusion

 My goal was to create a simple research design that could produce meaningful qualitative and quantitative results.
 I combined the attitude scale with the group interview to allow students to provide feedback privately and more intimately.
 I collected data from the content of the student documentaries to provide a sample of the types of social issues students addressed.
 This research was designed to be transferrable to a larger sample size.